PX4/PX4-user_guide/en/flight_controller/kakuteh7mini.md

   You can use either pre-built firmware or your own custom firmware.

 :::note
-KakuteH7mini is supported with PX4 main and v1.14 or newer..
+KakuteH7mini is supported with PX4 main and v1.14 or newer.
 :::

 ## PX4 Configuration